 Get yourself the right gear

 Before you head off to the woods or snow, get yourself the right tent.
 A lot of options are available in the online stores, all with a different specification.
 A 4-season tent can be your best bet as they are good for winters as well as the rest of the seasons.
 These tents seem to be versatile enough to accommodate you in most terrible weathers, and you won’t even require special tents for every other weather.
+For the best six person tent you can use for your family’s comfort, check out our article on this topic.

 A tent with heavy fabrics will work the best, mainly because it shields the person inside from cold weather, especially from the chilly wind.
 As earth can be the major transporter of cold to the body, the base of the tent needs to be strong, thick, and warm.
 If you can find a tent with a thick and insulated base, half of your problem will be solved.